rackerlabs/support-how-to/content/cloud-servers/common-windows-issues-key-management-server-activation.md

    | SYD (Sydney)     | `ping winactivate.syd2.servers.rackspacecloud.com` |

    **Note**: If there is a reply, move on to step 3.
-No reply means that there is an interface, hardware, or routing issue.
+No reply means that there is an interface, hardware, or routing issue, and we recommend the following article for help resolving the issue: [Update ServiceNet routes on cloud servers created before June 3, 2013](https://support.rackspace.com/how-to/updating-servicenet-routes-on-cloud-servers-created-before-june-3-2013/)

 3. Set the KMS manually within the registry.